wpmetabox/docsv2/docs/tutorials/create-dynamic-banners.md

 ![Fill in the banner information](https://i.imgur.com/6VIdJKm.png)

-## Step 3: Create a template for banner
+## 3. Creating a template for banner

 We’ll create a template and generate a shortcode for it to embed it anywhere easily.